Giving Mental Health a Sporting Chance

 - Professional mental health training through our Cub Champions program

-- Connecting club members with services we feel are appropriate to their needs
+- Connecting club members with local services that meet their needs

 The Covid-19 crisis has had a devastating effect on the mental health of many Western Australians thanks to job losses, lack of social interaction with family and friends and lack of normality when it comes to our everyday lives such as participating in our much-loved sports and exercise.

 Your club members may be struggling with:

 - Parenting issues

 Which is why we are here to support you, to support your sporting community as we bounce back from the COVID-19 mental health crisis.